-The play ‘Mother Of All The Peoples’ will be returning one last time and will be shown at the Dundee Rep Theatre for three evenings.
+The play ‘Mother Of All The Peoples’ returned one last time at the Dundee Rep Theatre for three evenings.

 With humour and pathos ‘Mother of all the Peoples’ tells the story of Mary Slessor’s journey from working 58 hours a week in a jute mill, in the slums of Dundee, to the darkest jungles of Calabar, Nigeria, where danger and disease lurked around every corner.